-The Committee has continued to be passionate about ensuring appropriate Parent/Carer representation with regards to matters which impact on MGS families, having worked closely with the Principal, Deputy Principal and Business Manager throughout the year.
+The Committee has continued to be passionate about ensuring appropriate Parent / Carer representation with regards to matters which impact on MGS families, having worked closely with the Principal and Deputy Principal throughout the year.

-I would like to thank all members of our Committee for their much valued contributions throughout 2014, and I encourage new families to consider joining the Committee in 2015.
-It is a real privilege to work so closely with the Principal and Deputy Principal and other Parents on this Committee, whilst representing and advocating for all Parents and Friends of our great MGS community.
+I would like to thank all members of our Committee for their much valued contributions throughout 2015, and I encourage new families to consider joining the Committee in 2016.
+It is a real privilege to work so closely with the Principal and Deputy Principal and other Parents / Carers on this Committee, whilst representing all Parents and Friends of our great MGS community.

+Mr Richard Clift

+President

-Mr Richard Clift, President MGS Parents & Friends' Association
+MGS Parents & Friends Committee